 What Consumers Need to Know About CPaaS

 CPaaS is becoming the strongest business model in the telecom industry.
-The world is headed towards digital transformation and now, companies are able to pick and choose with solutions fit best with their platforms.
+The world is headed towards digital transformation and now, companies are able to pick and choose which solutions fit best with their platforms.

-Different types of CPaaS providers include:
+Different Types of CPaaS Providers

 - API providers-

 These are the pure-play software companies like Twilio, Plivo, and Sinch.
-They’re partners to many different types of businesses, but ideal for startups that require quick speed to market, have lower network traf c volume, and have simple telecom requirements.
+They’re partners to many different types of businesses, but ideal for startups that require quick speed to market, have lower network traffic volume, and have simple telecom requirements.
 They’re a good choice for software engineers with no telecom background, but not ideal when requirements include the ability to scale big, get volume pricing, create highly customized features, or if hands-on dev support is a requirement.

 - API providers who are also network owners-

 These are companies like Bandwidth that started out as network owners and added APIs along the way.
 These providers, often referred to as “business-grade CPaaS” providers, appeal to a broad category of users including business product owners, software developers with no telecom background, and engineers with a telecom background.
 Because they own the network, they’re able to offer fast speed-to-market, access to a large phone number inventory, quality voice and messaging services, and more insight into call routing than other types of CPaaS providers.